All Products

 Run a fuzzy query

-Execute the following statement to query data that includes example in the email column:
+Run the following statement to query for data that contains `example` in the email column.

-SELECT * FROM search_table WHERE email LIKE '%example%' ORDER BY user_id;
+SELECT * FROM search_table WHERE email LIKE '%example%';

 The following result is returned: